Sattler College: Religious affiliation

 The college is named after Michael Sattler, a sixteenth-century Anabaptist Christian martyr.
-Though the school is aligned with the theology of Conservative Anabaptism, it is not affiliated with a particular denomination; Sattler College espouses principles from the early church and looks to the example of persecuted Christians.
+Though the school is aligned with the theology of Conservative Anabaptism and is very closely connected to and associated with the local Followers of The Way (FOTW) church body, it is not affiliated with a particular denomination.
+Sattler College espouses principles from the early church and looks to the example of persecuted Christians.
 Michael Sattler believed in the power of redemptive love and emulated the early church and Anabaptist groups by following Jesus's instruction to love one's enemies.

 Core values

 One of Sattler College's self-proclaimed distinctives is its focus on "The Three C's": Core, Christian Character, and Cost.

-Sattler requires an extensive core curriculum based on the liberal arts, including writing, history, biology, and math.
-Students are required to take religion courses on Christianity.
+In setting the curriculum, Kuruvilla looked to the first US colleges such as Harvard and Yale, where the first students there had to show proficiency in Bible literature and languages.
+In this spirit, students are required to take religion courses on Christianity.
 These courses include learning Old Testament Hebrew and New Testament Greek, church history, and studying the basics of Christianity.

-Furthermore, the college focuses on students' Christian development through "wise study, mentoring, and discipleship."
+Sattler also requires students to complete an extensive core curriculum based on the liberal arts, including writing, history, biology, and math, as well as their major subjects.
+The college also focuses on students' Christian development through "wise study, mentoring, and discipleship."